|Writer CuteBun at 2019-07-17 at 1:41 AM||1|

 5-6 Wall, 1 Stallbreaker, 1 Entry Hazard, 1-2 Spinner/Spinblocker

-It’s your new player’s nightmare, the infamous stall team focus entirely on residual damage to win the game.
+It’s your new player’s nightmare, the infamous stall team focuses entirely on residual damage to win the game.
 You need to stack hazards on your opponent’s side of the field while keeping your side clean.
-You need a near perfect synergy to switch in between your pokemons and force your opponent to do the same, taking more and more residual damage as the game progress.
-The win condition is quite clear, control hazards on both side of the field and keep your pokemons healthy to maintain the defensive synergy.
+You need a near perfect synergy to switch in between your pokemons and force your opponent to do the same, taking more and more residual damage as the game progresses.
+The win condition is quite clear, control hazards on both sides of the field and keep your pokemons healthy to maintain the defensive synergy.
 A stallbreaker is recommended to handle bulky teams.

 WIN CONDITION: The goal here is entirely around keeping the control on hazards and your pokemons healthy.
-Watching your opponent fading away off a slow death.
+Watching your opponent fading away from a slow death.
 You sick duck.

 Bullet Punch: Scizor, Metagross, Medicham